facebook/react/docs/docs/lifting-state-up.md

 Lifting state involves writing more "boilerplate" code than two-way binding approaches, but as a benefit it takes less work to find and isolate bugs.
 Since any state "lives" in some component, and that component alone can change it, the surface area for bugs is greatly reduced.
 Additionally, you can implement any custom logic to reject or transform user input.

 If something can be derived from either props or state, it probably shouldn't be in the state.
-For example, instead of storing both `celsius` and `fahrenheit` values, we store just one of them because the other can always be calculated from it in the `render()` method.
+For example, instead of storing both `celsiusValue` and `fahrenheitValue`, we store just the last edited `value` and its `scale`.
+The value of the other input can always be calculated from them in the `render()` method.
+This lets us clear or apply rounding to the other field without losing any precision in the user input.

 When you see something wrong in the UI, you can use [React Developer Tools](https://github.com/facebook/react-devtools) to inspect the props and move up the tree until you find the component responsible for updating the state.
+This lets you trace the bugs to their source:

 <img src="/react/img/docs/react-devtools-state.gif" alt="Monitoring State in React DevTools" width="100%">